PrefectHQ/prefect/docs/tutorial/flows.md

 [Flows](/concepts/flows/) are like functions.
 They can take inputs, perform work, and return an output.
 In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
 When a function becomes a flow, its behavior changes, giving it the following advantages:

-- State transitions are reported to the API, allowing observation of flow execution.
+- State transitions are recorded, allowing for flow execution to be observed.
 - Input arguments types can be validated.
 - Retries can be performed on failure.
 - Timeouts can be enforced to prevent unintentional, long-running workflows.